Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach

-where $d_i$ is the obstacle distance and $v_i$ is the robot's relative velocity to the obstacle.
-We define $t_{safe}$ as a save reserve time threshold, and $d_{safe}$ as a safe distance threshold.
-With the reserve avoidance time and obstacle distance, the combined risk factor for the obstacle is:
+where $d_i$ is the robot's distance to $o_i$ and $v_i$ is the relative velocity in the direction of $o_i$.
+For $t_{safe}$ as a safe reserve time threshold, and $d_{safe}$ as a safe distance threshold, the combined risk factor for the obstacle is:

 where $r_t(d_i, v_i) = \frac{1}{t_{res}(d_i, v_i)} - \frac{1}{t_{safe}}$ is the temporal risk factor and $r_d(d_i) = \frac{1}{d_i} - \frac{1}{d_{safe}}$ is the distance risk factor, and are both lower-bounded by 0. $\alpha$ is a scalar that controls the balance between temporal and distance risks.
 The non-modulated repulsion from obstacle $o_i$ is computed as: